 Profile: Delta Air Lines Inc (DAL)

-Delta Air Lines, Inc. (Delta) provides scheduled air transportation for passengers and cargo throughout the United States and around the world.
-The Company’s route network gives it a presence in every domestic and international market.
-Delta’s route network is centered around the hub system it operate at airports in Amsterdam, Atlanta, Cincinnati, Detroit, Memphis, Minneapolis-St. Paul, New York-JFK, Paris-Charles de Gaulle, Salt Lake City and Tokyo-Narita.
-Each of these hub operations includes flights that gather and distribute traffic from markets in the geographic region surrounding the hub to domestic and international cities and to other hubs.
-The Company’s network is supported by a fleet of aircraft that is varied in terms of size and capabilities.
-In June 2013, Delta Air Lines Inc acquired a 49% stake in Virgin Atlantic Airways Ltd.
+Delta Air Lines, Inc. (Delta), incorporated on March 16, 1967, provides scheduled air transportation for passengers and cargo throughout the United States and around the world.
+Its route network is centered on a system of hub and international gateway airports that it operates in Amsterdam, Atlanta, Detroit, Los Angeles, Minneapolis-St. Paul, New York-LaGuardia, New York-JFK, Paris-Charles de Gaulle, Salt Lake City, Seattle and Tokyo-Narita.
+Each of these operations includes flights that gather and distribute traffic from markets in the geographic region surrounding the hub or gateway to domestic and international cities and to other hubs or gateways.
+The Company’s segments include its Airline segment and Refinery segment.

-The Company has several other businesses arising from its airline operations, including aircraft maintenance, repair and overhaul (MRO); staffing services for third parties; vacation wholesale operations, and its private jet operations.
-Delta’s MRO operation, known as Delta TechOps, is an airline MRO in North America.
-In addition to providing maintenance and engineering support for its fleet of approximately 775 aircraft, Delta TechOps serves more than 150 aviation and airline customers.
-Its staffing services business, Delta Global Services, provides staffing services, professional security, training services and aviation solutions to approximately 150 customers.
-The Company’s vacation wholesale business, MLT Vacations, is the provider of vacation packages in the United States.
+The Company has operations in six continents.
+The Company’s airline operations also include aircraft maintenance, repair and overhaul (MRO), staffing services for third parties, vacation wholesale operations and its private jet operations.
+Its MRO operation, known as Delta TechOps, serves aviation and airline customers around the world.
+Its staffing services business, Delta Global Services, provides staffing services, security, training services and aviation solutions.
+Its vacation wholesale business, MLT Vacations, provides vacation packages to third-party consumers.
 Its private jet operations, Delta Private Jets, provides aircraft charters, aircraft management and programs allowing members to purchase flight time by the hour.
+The Company’s tickets are sold through various distribution channels, including delta.com and mobile, telephone reservations and brick and mortar, and online travel agencies.

 Delta Air Lines Inc